About Eidetica

 1. A Coherence Map

-A structured understanding of how the mind organizes information and why it breaks down.
+A structured account of how cognition organizes information, and why coherence fails under overload.

 2. A Developmental Model